-3. While one person is holding the shelf in place, a second person fastens the shelf to the rack rails using four screws (not provided), two on each side of the chassis or as appropriate for your rack type.
+3. While one person is holding the shelf in place, the second person fastens the shelf to the rack rails using eight screws (not provided), four on each side of the chassis or as appropriate for your rack type.

 3.7 Earthing the Shelf